ozikazina/Hydra/README.md

 The main focus of this add-on is water erosion, where the flow of water carves material away and deposits it lower down.
 Two types of water erosion are implemented: particle-based and pipe-based.

-Both types have a **Simulation resolution** slider, which allows the user simulate erosion at different scales.
-It is recommended to start at **512x512** pixels for large scale features.
+Both types have a **Simulation resolution** slider, which allows the user to simulate erosion at different scales.
+It is recommended to start at **512x512** pixels for large-scale features.

 Both types also support variable hardness in the **Advanced** settings.